 - Use routines to help provide a safe framework for your kid

 Rituals are important because they provide children with important roots.
 They can help ease daily tensions and make your child’s transitions easier.
-They also provide the safety your child needs to develop his emotional skills.
+They also provide the safety your child needs to develop their emotional skills.

 - Use age-appropriate tools to foster your child’s emotional intelligence

 Remember that age-appropriate resources designed to give parents tools to communicate with their children about emotions can help you foster your child’s emotional intelligence skills.
+If you child is struggling with anger issues, the Anger Management Expression Bundle has all the tools you need to help them learn to better express their anger.

 - Validate your child’s feelings